dwilding/frogtab/README.md

     Where */path/to/public* is directory that is accessible via the web.

-Frogtab is ready!
 To use Frogtab, open your browser, then navigate to the web-accessible directory from step 3.

 The first time you register a device, Frogtab creates a SQLite database called *frogtab.db* in the directory from step 1.
 This database stores device credentials and the queue of encrypted tasks.